-- It would find itself in 632 CE.

-- The year that Mohammed died, and the Caliphate was established.
-If it then calculated π nonstop:

-- Through the Crusades, black plague, Moguls, Renaissance, discovery of America, Gutenberg, Reformation, invention of steam, Napoleon, electricity, WW2, the transistor, fiber optics,...

-- With no breaks or break-downs:

-- It would be done next year.
+- It would find itself in 632 CE. - The year that Mohammed died, and the Caliphate was established.
+If it then calculated π nonstop: - Through the Crusades, black plague, Moguls, Renaissance, discovery of America, Gutenberg, Reformation, invention of steam, Napoleon, electricity, WW2, the transistor, fiber optics,... - With no breaks or break-downs: - It would have finished last year. - A full report is in press in the Notices of the AMS.